hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/intro.rst

 Tutorial Source Code
 ~~~~~~~~~~~~~~~~~~~~

+The source code is available on `GitHub <https://github.com/perun-network/perun-examples/tree/master/payment-channel>`_.
-To make it easier to follow the tutorial, you may already clone the source code repository:
+To make it easier to follow the tutorial, you may already clone the repository:

 .. code-block:: bash